-- Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols. - Hats, coats, bandanas, sweatbands, and sunglasses may not be worn in the building during the school day. - Hair styles, dress, and accessories that pose a safety hazard are not permitted in the shop, laboratories, or during physical education. - Clothing showing skin from the chest to the thigh and/or undergarments may not be worn at school. - The length of shorts or skirts must be appropriate for the school environment. - Appropriate footwear must be worn at all times. - If there is any doubt about dress and appearance, the building principal will make the final decision. - · Students whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline.
+- Student dress (including accessories) may not advertise, promote, or picture alcoholic beverages or establishments, illegal drugs, drug paraphernalia, violent behavior, or other inappropriate images. - Student dress (including accessories) may not display lewd, vulgar, obscene, or offensive language or symbols, including gang symbols.
+In addition, no sexual references may be worn. - Hats, coats, bandanas, sweatbands, and sunglasses may not be worn in the building during the school day. - Hair styles, dress, and accessories that pose a safety hazard are not permitted in the shop, laboratories, or during physical education. - Clothing showing skin from the shoulders to the thigh and/or undergarments may not be worn at school (no spaghetti straps, undergarments showing, or stomach showing). - The length of shorts or skirts must be appropriate for the school environment. - Appropriate footwear must be worn at all times. - If there is any doubt about dress and appearance, the building principal will make the final decision. - Students whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline.